 Adjusting your insulin doses to meet this standard is called “basal testing.”
 If you’ve never done any basal testing to assess the accuracy of your personal insulin doses, definitely do that first.
 And do it even if you don’t ever intend to fast.
 It’s essential to diabetes management.

 During your first week of fasting, check your blood sugar often during your fasting window to see how your body responds.
-If you stick with it long-term, you’ll likely find you will need to reduce your basal rates (even within a week or two) because intermittent fasting has the fantastic benefit of increasing your sensitivity to insulin.
+If you stick with it long-term, you’ll likely find you will need to reduce your basal rates (even within a week or two) because intermittent fasting often has the fantastic benefit of increasing your sensitivity to insulin.

 What can you drink during intermittent fasting?